zotero/citeproc-rs/crates/wasm/README.md

 so use sparingly.

-If you need to render a preview in a different format, there is an argument on `previewCitationCluster` for doing just that.
-It does not throw out all the computation. `citeproc-rs`' disambiguation procedures do take formatting into account, so `<i>Title</i>` can be distinct from `<b>Title</b>` in HTML and RTF, but not if the whole driver's output format is `"plain"`, since they both look identical in plain text. `previewCitationCluster` will simply translate the formatting into another format, without re-computing all the disambiguation.
+If you need to render a preview in a different format, there is an argument on `previewCluster` for doing just that.
+It does not throw out all the computation. `citeproc-rs`' disambiguation procedures do take formatting into account, so `<i>Title</i>` can be distinct from `<b>Title</b>` in HTML and RTF, but not if the whole driver's output format is `"plain"`, since they both look identical in plain text. `previewCluster` will simply translate the formatting into another format, without re-computing all the disambiguation.